airwallex/airwallex-payment-android/GUIDE.md

 * **Step 1:** Clone the repository to your local machine

-* **Step 2:** Open Android Studio and import the project by selecting the build.gradle file from the cloned repository
+* **Step 2:** Open Android Studio and import the project by selecting the `build.gradle` file from the cloned repository

 * **Step 3:** Goto [Account settings > API keys](https://www.airwallex.com/app/settings/api) to get `Client ID` and `API key`, then fill in the `strings.xml`

 * **Step 4:** Register app on [WeChat Pay](https://pay.weixin.qq.com/index.php/public/wechatpay), then fill `App ID` and `App Signature` in the `strings.xml`

-* **Step 5:** Run the `sample` project
+* **Step 5:** Run the `sample` module

 ## Contributing
-If you’d like more help, check out our [example app](https://github.com/airwallex/airwallex-payment-android/blob/master) on Github that demonstrates the use of the entire payment process.
-Also, you can read the [Airwallex API](https://www.airwallex.com/docs/api#/Introduction) for more details.
+We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
+The best way to contribute is by submitting a pull request – we'll do our best to respond to your patch as soon as possible.
+You can also submit an issue if you find bugs or have any questions.